 It’s useful to display generated tokens in the payment history along with their status—whether pending or redeemed.
 While token is pending, anyone with the token string can claim it.
 This helps users quickly assess their payment status.
 Providing the ability to expand on a token to view details and take actions like resending or redeeming is also important.
 This feature becomes particularly valuable if a token was lost or never claimed.

-Secure Storage: Users are advised to store their seed phrase securely.
+Both Fedimint and Cashu support the ability to use a seed phrase to backup and restore ecash tokens.
+Users are advised to store their seed phrase securely.
 It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
-The best practices in the Backup & recovery section also apply to Cashu wallets.
+The best practices in the Backup & recovery section also apply to ecash applications and wallets.

 Mint Information Needed

-Keep a record of the mints you are connected to.
-During the restoration process, you will need to reconnect to these specific mints to re-verify your tokens.
-Without this information, you will not be able to fully restore your wallet.
+Instruct the user to keep a record of the mints or federations they are connected to.
+During the restoration process, users will need to reconnect to these specific mints or federations to re-verify their ecash.
+Without this information, they will not be able to fully restore their wallet.

 name: The name of the mint.
 Display this prominently in mint listings and details pages to help users quickly identify different mints.